nicotitta/PortSwigger-Academy-Notes/SQLi/Notes/Intro.md

 ## Union-based SQLi
 Union-based SQL injections are a special type of SQLi, they levarage the **UNION** clause to append results from another query to the original.
-For more details see ...
+For more details see the dedicated notes on [Union-based SQLi](Union.md).

 ## Blind SQLi
 Occurs when the application does not display query results or error messages.